justJubair/fit-track-server/README.md

 ## Introduction

-Welcome to the backend repository of our Fitness Tracking Application.
+Welcome to the backend repository of our FitTrack Application.
 This backend is built using Mongoose, Express, Node.js, and MongoDB, providing a robust and scalable foundation for our fitness tracking features.

 ## Features

 - User authentication and authorization
-- CRUD operations for user profiles, workouts, and exercises
+- CRUD operations for blogs, workout challenges, modules, users friend list, and trainers.
 - Data validation and error handling
-- Token-based authentication for secure API access

 ## Getting Started